What are Days with Non Sufficient Funds (Days NSF), and why should I care?

-When the transaction attempts to withdraw more money than is currently in the account, the banking institution.
+When the transaction attempts to withdraw more money than is currently in the account, the banking institution will alert your account as having not enough money to withdraw.
 When this happens and when no deposit is made by the end of the business day, the institution will deemed that day as finishing with Non-Sufficient Funds.
 For this example, if you have a checking account with a $50 balance and a transaction greater than $50 occurs, if no other capital is added to the account, a NSF status will trigger.

 Are NSF Days the same as Negative Cash Flow?

 While they are related, days with non-sufficient funds are NOT the same as days with a net negative cash flow.
 An NSF is designated as a single day, where negative cash flow is typically determined on a broader scale.